Installation

 for Kubernetes.

-Crow agent secret
+Crow agent tokens

 To allow secure communication between the server and agent via GRPC, a token is required.